 Most people of any ideology uphold some idea of an "age of consent": an age before which a person is supposedly unable to consent to certain types of interaction and those acts should be prevented even if the "victim" wants to do them.

-I've had this argument a lot, and the main response I get is "a child can't validly consent to sex because they can't understand the implications of that act".
+I've had this argument a lot, and the main explanation I get is "a child can't consent to sex because they can't understand the implications of that act".
 If that's how consent works then I can also argue:

 You don't actually consent to buying product X, you're just too economically illiterate to know that it's not good for you.
-It should be illegal and the people who try to sell it to you should be punished to protect you even if you want to buy it.
+It should be illegal and the people who try to sell it to you should be punished to protect you.

 Recreational drug use should be illegal because it causes medical issues and most of the people who use them only do so out of ignorance of the risks, so they aren't really consenting;